 Figure 10-3 illustrates the total local revenue included in the 10-year Cost Feasible Plan.
 Local revenues for CAT are anticipated to increase at a moderate rate of 1.8% annually starting in 2023.
-Under this plan, new local revenue sources are expected to total \$9.3 million in the 10-year period.
+Under this plan, there are no new local revenue sources in the 10-year period.

-- Federal Grants 5307 and 5311 for operating assistance from FY 2021-FY 2025 was based on the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-An annual growth rate of 1.8% was applied after FY 2021, which represents the 10-year average CPI to increase the revenue source. - Federal and State grant 5305 funds for planning were based on the FDOT Adopted Work Program FY 2021-2015 for Collier County. - Projected FDOT Block Grants revenues for 2021-2025 were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-A conservative annual growth rate of 1.8% was used to increase these revenues and thereafter were based on 10-year average CPI. - Projected fare revenues for existing services are based on FY 2019 YTD Route Statistics data provided by CAT, with a conservative 1.8% annual growth rate applied. - Projected local contributions were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-A conservative annual growth rate of 1.8% was used to increase revenues and thereafter was based on 10-year average CPI. - Based on vehicle information provided by CAT staff, a total of \$15.8 million in capital funds was assumed in the 10-year plan to fund the existing fixed-route bus replacement program and \$4.5 million for paratransit vehicles.
+- Federal Grants 5307 and 5311 for operating assistance from FY 2021-FY 2025 reflects FDOT Adopted Work Program FY 2021-2015 for Collier County; an annual growth rate (1.8%) is applied after FY 2021, to reflect 10-year average CPI increase to the revenue source. - Federal and State grant 5305 funds for planning were based on the FDOT Adopted Work Program FY 2021-2015 for Collier County. - Projected FDOT Block Grant revenues for 2021-2025 were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
+A conservative annual growth rate of 1.8% was used to increase these revenues and thereafter were based on 10-year average CPI.

+- Projected fare revenues for existing services are based on FY 2019 YTD Route Statistics data provided by CAT, with a conservative 1.8% annual growth rate applied. - Projected local contributions were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
+A conservative annual growth rate of 1.8% was used to increase revenues and thereafter was based on 10-year average CPI. - Based on vehicle information provided by CAT staff, a total of \$15.9 million in capital funds was assumed in the 10-year plan to fund the existing fixed-route bus replacement program and \$4.5 million for paratransit vehicles. - New State Block Grant The formula to allocate Block Grant funds is based on three components: population of service area, ridership, and revenue miles.
+Block grant revenues are approximate based on information provided by FDOT's Public Transit Office.
+It is assumed these revenues will increase when implementing new/expanded transit services, two years after the start of new/expanded services. - FTA Section 5307 Revenues are based on federal formula funding criteria such as increased ridership and passenger-miles.
+Funding levels are subject to change due to transit performance relating to route revenue miles, passenger trips, and performance of the whole system.
+For expansion to existing routes and new services, it is assumed these revenues will increase and would be realized two years from year of service expansion or new services.